-Little India Chinatown Singapore Travel Guide – As we’ve all know even as a small nation, the global financial center of Singapore has already achieved a lot as a society.
-From its breathtaking skyscrapers and sky-high buildings, world class airport and luxurious hotels, posh shopping malls and theme parks, first class transportation system (MRT and bus) that can easily take you to any attractions in the country.
-Those are just few proof of the economic status of Singapore, which we all have experience on our first international trip in Singapore-Malaysia.
+Little India Chinatown Singapore Travel Guide – As we’ve all know even as a small nation, Singapore one of the global financial centers of the world has already achieved a lot as a country.
+From its breathtaking skyscrapers and sky-high buildings, a world-class airport and luxurious hotels, posh shopping malls and theme parks, first-class transportation system (MRT and bus) that can easily take you to many attractions in the country.
+Those are just a few proofs of the economic status of the country, which we all have experienced on our first international trip.

-We’ve seen and experience some of the most jaw-dropping sights of our life.
-We have a taste of the sumptuous local dishes as well as other international cuisines and we’ve been able to witness the multicultural diversity of the country as we’ve visited some of their ethnic historic area.
-So here’s our Little India Chinatown Singapore travel guide if you’re visiting the area to help you prepare with your trip.
+We’ve seen and experienced some of the most jaw-dropping sights of our life.
+We have a taste of the sumptuous local dishes as well as other international cuisines.
+We’ve been able to witness the multicultural diversity of the country as we’ve visited some of their ethnic historic areas.

 Little India and Chinatown Singapore Travel Guide: Location

 Situated in the eastern part of Singapore River about 15-30 minutes from Chinatown and about an hour from Changi airport.
-Little India is one of the oldest district in the country – here you can see a couple of Hindu women dress in bright saris, jasmine garlands everywhere in their market.
-As well shops and Indian restaurants accompanied with music blares, colorful houses, temples, and air here is like perfumed with some sort of incense and spices.
+Little India is one of the oldest districts in the country.
+Here you can see a couple of Hindu women dress in bright saris, jasmine garlands everywhere in their market.
+As well shops and Indian restaurants accompanied by music blares, colorful houses, temples, and air here is like perfumed with some sort of incense and spices.

 How To Get To Little India & Chinatown: Getting Around

-Note: If you’re staying only a few days in Singapore, buy the Singapore Tourist pass (S$10 for 1-Day pass, S$16 for 2-Day pass and S$20 for 3-Day pass) – the only pass that gives you unlimited rides on Singapore’s public transportation.
-A deposit of $1o (refundable upon return) will be collected for the use the smart card.
+Note: If you’re staying only a few days in Singapore, buy the Singapore Tourist pass (S$10 for a 1-Day pass, S$16 for a 2-Day pass, and S$20 for a 3-Day pass) – the only pass that gives you unlimited rides on Singapore’s public transportation.
+A deposit of $10 (refundable upon return) will be collected for the use of the smart card.
 You can refund the pass at ANY TransitLink Ticket Offices.
-To locate all TransitLink Ticket Offices, click here.
+To locate all TransitLink Ticket Offices, here.

-For hassle-free transfer from Changi to your hotel, you can book your airport transfer via private car good of 3-9 person.
+For hassle-free transfer from Changi to your hotel, you can book your airport transfer via private car good of 3-9 people.
 BOOK AIRPORT TRANSFER HERE.

-Additional Note: To help you guided and make the most out or your Singapore Trip, free city map booklets with country attractions, discount coupons and MRT/bus routes are available at the airport.
+Additional Note: To help you guided to make the most out of your Singapore Trip, free city map booklets with country attractions, discount coupons, and MRT/bus routes are available at the airport.

 For cheap and reasonable price hotels book here via: